constgen/constgen-neutrino/packages/babel-loader/README.md

 let babelLoader = require('@constgen/neutrino-babel-loader')

 neutrino.use(babelLoader({
-   babel: {}, // custom Babel options
+   babel    : {}, // custom Babel options
-   test: [], // extend extensions to test besides those that are in `neutrino.options.extensions`
+   test     : [], // extend extensions to test besides those that are in `neutrino.options.extensions`
-   polyfills: false, // enable EcmaScript polyfills
-   targets: { }, // browserlist config
+   polyfills: false, // enable EcmaScript polyfills targets  : { }, // browserlist config
-   include: [], // include strategy is always used and you can only extend what is included besides `neutrino.options.source` and `neutrino.options.tests`
-   exclude: [] // exclude something from processing that is included }))
+   include  : [], // include strategy is always used and you can only extend what is included besides `neutrino.options.source` and `neutrino.options.tests` exclude  : [] // exclude something from processing that is included }))
 ```